RushanM/Deflecta-Software-License/TERMS_OF_USE.md

 # Project Terms of Use, 2025

-> **Important**: This document supplements the main [project license](/LICENSE.md) and clarifies usage rules in specific scenarios.
+> **Important:** This document supplements the main [project license](/LICENSE.md) and clarifies usage rules in specific scenarios.
 In case of contradictions between this document and the license, the license takes precedence.

 ## 1. Use in Media and Live Streams